$\omega$-recurrence in cocycles: Introduction

-Compared to dyadic adding machines, the infinite staircase has a more natural geometric presentation as a continuous flow on an infinite-genus infinite-measure space (see \cite{hooper-hubert-weiss}), and has been studied in depth; ergodicity of all irrational staircases was established in \cite{conze-keane}, and the situation of $\alpha$ a quadratic irrational was shown to be \textit{bounded rationally ergodic} (a stronger notion than $\omega$-recurrence) in \cite{aaronson-keane}.
-We will study in \S\ref{section - rotation cocycles} the question of \textit{generic} $\omega$-recurrence in $\mathbb{Z}$-valued cocycles over irrational rotations: for almost-every choice of $\alpha$, any such cocycle where $f$ is of bounded variation is $1 / n$-recurrent (Theorem \ref{theorem - 1 over n}).
+We will study in \S\ref{section - rotation cocycles} the question of \textit{generic} $\omega$-recurrence in skew products into $\mathbb{Z}$ over irrational rotations: for almost-every choice of $\alpha$, any such ergodic skew product with fixed $f$ of bounded variation is $1 / n$-recurrent (Theorem \ref{theorem - 1 over n}).
+We will also apply our results to a particular class of \emph{interval exchange transformations} as another example of how the results of \S\ref{section - outline process} may be applied in general.
 Furthermore, using techniques developed in \cite{substitutions1}, we will show in \S\ref{section - staircase} that for any $\omega(n) \in o(n^{\epsilon})$ with $\epsilon < -1/2$ there is an uncountable set of $\alpha$ for which the infinite staircase is \emph{not} $\omega$-recurrent (Theorem \ref{theorem - not omega recurrent for power more than half}).
-In \S\ref{section - iets} we will consider a particular class of \textit{interval exchange transformations} to derive $(\log^m n/n^z)$-recurrence (Theorem \ref{theorem - for IETs}), where the powers $m>1$ and $z\leq 1$ are explicit.
-Finally, the proofs of two technical lemmas are included in \S\ref{section - lemmas} in order to prevent them from interrupting their respective sections.
+Finally, the proof of a technical lemma in the theory of continued fractions (Lemma \ref{lemma - technical lemma}) is given in \S\ref{section - lemmas}.